arangodb-helper/arangodb/docs/upgrade_spec.md

   This coordinator will perform the auto-upgrade and then stop.
   After that the Starter will automatically restart it with its normal arguments.
 - Turning on supervision in the Agency and wait for it to be confirmed.

+Once all servers in the starter have upgraded, repeat the procedure for the next starter.